page_title_detailed

 How trastuzumab deruxtecan works

 Trastuzumab deruxtecan is an antibody-drug conjugate.
 This type of treatment is a targeted therapy that combines two kinds of medicine: the anti-HER2 medicine trastuzumab and the chemotherapy deruxtecan.
-Trastuzumab directs the deruxtecan to the cancer cells, making it easier for the deruxtecan to reach and kill the cancer cells.
+Trastuzumab directs the deruxtecan to the cancer cells, making it easier for the deruxtecan to reach and kill the cancer cells while trying to limit the effect on normal cells.

 How antibody-drug conjugates work